luk-str/FCC-D3-Scatterplot-Graph/README.md

 # Scatterplot Graph

-## A simple data visualization practice project
+### A simple data visualization practice project

-### Made with JS and the D3.js library
+Made with JS and the D3.js library

-Made for practice as part of the freeCodeCamp course.
+Coded for practice as part of the freeCodeCamp course.